 The esophagus is a tube that carries food from the mouth to the stomach.
 Barrett esophagus is a condition that results in a change in the cells in the lower part of this tube.

-The exact cause of Barrett esophagus is not known.
-Regular, long term damage and inflammation to the area may play a role.
-A back up of stomach acid into the tube is the most common cause of damage.
-This is also known as heartburn or gastroesophageal reflux disease (GERD).
+The exact cause is not known.
+In some people, it may be caused by a backup of stomach acid into the tube.
+This is also known gastroesophageal reflux disease (GERD).

 |Copyright © Nucleus Medical Media, Inc.|

-Barrett esophagus is more common in people aged 50 years and older.
-Other factors that may increase your chance of Barrett esophagus include:
+This problem is more common in men, people who are White, and people aged 50 and older.
+Other things that may raise the risk are:

-- Chronic heartburn or a history of GERD
+- A history of heartburn or GERD

 - Obesity, especially around the midsection

 - Current or history of smoking